-The presence of the picturesque lake with its crystal-clear waters, at the foot of Coglians highest mountain in the Region, together with the floristic component typical of high altitudes, make this hike not to be missed.
+The presence of the picturesque lake with its crystal-clear waters, at the foot of Coglians, the highest mountain in the Region, along with the typical high-altitude flora, make this route unmissable.

-At the foot of the massif of Mt.
-Coglians, the oldest "cliff" in Europe.
+At the foot of the M.te Coglians massif, the oldest "cliff" in Europe.

-The most spectacular evidences of the most impressive "organogenic cliff" of Paleozoic age visible in Europe today are exposed here along the slopes above the enchanting Lake Volaia.
+The most spectacular evidence of the largest Paleozoic "organogenic cliff" still visible in Europe today is displayed here along the slopes overlooking the enchanting Lago Volaia.

-The route (cai 144) constitutes the most bre connection to the Volaia Pass area, an important junction of the seniteristic network forming part of the "Traversata Carnica."
-Close to the Pass are the Rifugio Lambertenghi Romanin on Italian territory and the Rifugio Wolaiersee-Hutte across the border.
+The route (CAI 144) forms the shortest link to the Passo Volaia area, an important hub of the trail network which is part of the "Carnic Traverse."
+Close to the Pass are located the Rifugio Lambertenghi Romanin on the Italian side and the Rifugio Wolaiersee-Hutte beyond the border.

-Additional elements of interest derive from the presence in the surroundings of remnants of war works from the Great War, a true"open-air museum" with the presence of trenches, machine gun emplacements and heavy artillery pieces, feritories and tunnels.
+Additional points of interest come from the presence nearby of remains of Great War fortifications, a true "open-air museum" featuring trenches, machine gun posts, heavy artillery pieces, shelters, and tunnels.

-If interested in the Great War theme c/o the Info Point you can find the "open air museum" route map.
+If interested in the topic of the Great War, at the Info Point you can find the map of the "open-air museum" route.

 Derived from the technical difficulty and the stamina requirements.

-In the winter/spring months it is good to climb with crampons due to possible presence of ice.
-Depending on the condition of the snowpack you may face the hike with snowshoes.
-Always consult the Weather and attention to the Avalanche Bulletin before setting off.
+In the winter/spring months it is advisable to go up with crampons due to possible ice.
+Depending on snow conditions, the route can be done with snowshoes.
+Always check the weather and pay attention to the avalanche bulletin before setting off.

-From regional road 355, at the village of Forni Avoltri, turn towards Collina ( 7 km) pass the village and continue for 2 km more until you reach the large parking lot at Rigugio Tolazzi where the paved road ends.
+From regional road 355, opposite the town of Forni Avoltri, turn towards Collina (7 km), pass through the village and continue for another 2 km until reaching the large parking lot at Rifugio Tolazzi where the paved road ends.

 It is recommended to bring a Winstopper because it is almost always windy at altitude.